pss959/EasyMaker3D/README.md

 `MINGW_PATH` environment variable to the location of the installed MinGW directory.

-Install `msys2` and use it to install:
+Install `msys2` and use pacman to install:

 git
 mingw-w64-x86_64-gcc